Sunday, December 17, 2006

 As the business relationship matures and the parties agree to become exclusive, a teaming agreement is also necessary.
 At this point you have agreed upon who will be the eventual prime contractor and who will be the subcontractor.
 The areas regarding work share and proposal preparation are particularly critical in terms of thorough definition to avoid future misunderstandings among the parties.
 If and when the prime contract is awarded, the teaming agreement is replaced by a subcontract from the prime party to the subcontracting team member.

 G. Small Business Innovative Research Program

-Another federally sponsored program is the Small Business Innovative Research (SBIR) Program for high technology small business.
-This is a competitive program awarding small business annual grants in critical high technology areas.
-Your can learn more about the SBIR Program by going to:
+Other federally sponsored programs are the Small Business Innovative Research (SBIR) and Small Business Technology Transfer (STTR) Programs for high technology small business.
+These are competitive programs awarding small business fundng in critical high technology areas.
+Your can learn more about the SBIR/STTR Programs by going to: